🏡 What Is Escrow and Why Is It Important?

 - Offer Accepted: The buyer and seller agree on the terms of the sale.

-- Escrow Opens: The buyer deposits the earnest money with a licensed escrow or title company.
+- Escrow Opens: The buyer deposits earnest money with a licensed escrow or title company.

-- Conditions Are Met: Inspections, appraisal, and loan approval are completed.
-The escrow officer confirms all required funds and documents.
+- Conditions Are Met: Inspections, appraisal, and loan approval take place while the escrow officer confirms all required funds and documents.

-- Closing Day: Funds go to the seller, the deed is recorded, and the buyer gets the keys.
+- Closing Day: Funds are transferred to the seller, the deed is recorded, and the buyer receives the keys.

-Bottom line: escrow is the bridge of trust from accepted offer to closing.
+Bottom line: Escrow is the bridge of trust between an accepted offer and a successful closing.

 💡 Why Is Escrow Important?

-- Protects both buyer and seller: Buyer funds are safe; sellers know funds are verified.
+- Protects both buyer and seller: Buyer funds are kept secure and sellers know financing is verified.

-- Ensures contractual compliance: No closing until all conditions are fulfilled.
+- Ensures contract compliance: The transaction cannot close until all agreed conditions are completed.

-- Manages funds securely: Payments and fees flow through controlled escrow accounts.
+- Manages funds safely: Payments and fees are handled through controlled escrow accounts.

 🧾 Escrow After Closing